Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Introduction

-Furthermore, in the control applications involving human decisions, \eg CAVs interacting with HDVs in a mixed traffic environment, the controller must address the stochasticity and diversity caused by the human behavior.
-Generally, MPC with fixed weights cannot guarantee to work well in coordination of CAVs and HDVs.
-For example, overly weighting toward the safety objective in the MPC design while encountering a driving scenario with a conservative HDV may cause traffic delay where each agent waits for the other decision for a long time.
+Furthermore, in the control applications involving human decisions, \eg CAVs interacting with HDVs in mixed traffic, the controller must address the stochasticity and diversity caused by human behavior.
+Generally, MPC with fixed weights cannot guarantee to work well in such applications.
+For example, overly weighting toward the safety objective in the MPC design while encountering a driving scenario with a conservative HDV may cause traffic delay.
 In contrast, if CAVs and HDVs behave aggressively then unsafe situations may occur.
-Therefore, the weights of the MPC problem need to be adapted online depending on the model of the human behavior.
+Therefore, the weights of the MPC problem need to be adapted online depending on the human driving model.

 In the recent research effort \cite{Le2022cdc}, we developed a control framework to address the motion planning problem for CAVs in mixed traffic.
-We modeled the interaction between a CAV and an HDV as a simultaneous game and each vehicle objective function was formed by a weighted sum of its egoistic objective and a cooperative objective.
-We then proposed an MPC objective function to find a Nash equilibrium of the game.
-The weights in the objective function are parameterized by social value orientation (SVO) of the vehicles, and depending on online estimation of the SVO for the HDV, the MPC weights are adapted heuristically.
+We modeled the interaction between a CAV and an HDV as a simultaneous game and proposed an MPC objective function to find a Nash equilibrium of the game.
+The weights in the objective function are parameterized by social value orientation (SVO), and depending on the online estimate of the SVO for the HDV, the MPC weights are adapted heuristically.
 In this paper, we propose a method for \emph{optimal weight adaptation} of MPC for CAVs in mixed traffic based on \emph{Bayesian optimization}.
-Using the proposed method, we can derive offline the optimal weight adaptation strategy for the MPC motion planner with respect to the HDV's objective weights so that the true desired performance can be achieved, \eg time-energy efficiency with safety.
-Then by learning the objective weights that best describe the human driving behavior online using real-time data and the moving horizon inverse reinforcement learning (IRL) technique \cite{ziebart2008maximum}, the MPC weights are adapted accordingly.
-We demonstrate the proposed method by an example of vehicle crossing at an unsignalized intersection, and show the benefits by comparing with the heuristic method in \cite{Le2022cdc}.
+Using the proposed method, we can derive offline the optimal weight adaptation strategy for the MPC with respect to the HDV's objective weights so that the true desired performance can be achieved.
+Then by learning the objective weights that best describe human driving behavior online using real-time data and the moving horizon inverse reinforcement learning (IRL) technique \cite{ziebart2008maximum}, the MPC weights are adapted accordingly.
+We demonstrate the proposed method by a vehicle crossing example at an unsignalized intersection, and show the benefits by comparing with the heuristic method in \cite{Le2022cdc}.

 The remainder of this paper is structured as follows.
 Section~\ref{sec:mpc} presents the game-theoretic MPC formulation and the moving horizon IRL technique.
 In Section~\ref{sec:algo}, we develop the method to derive the optimal weight adaptation strategy with Bayesian optimization.
 In Section~\ref{sec:example}, we demonstrate the proposed framework by an intersection crossing example, while numerical simulation results are provided in Section~\ref{sec:sim}.
 Finally, we conclude the paper in Section~\ref{sec:conc}.